luanfelixcoding/des-cryptography/README.md

 - **main.c**: It's the primary entry point for the DES encryption process.
 It handles:
     - Reading plaintext input from the user.
     - Performing an initial permutation on the plaintext.
     - Dividing the data into left and right segments for iterative round processing.
     - Reading and permuting the key for round-based subkey generation.
     - Executing 16 rounds of the DES encryption process, including expansion, key mixing, and substitution using S-Boxes.
     - Applying the final permutation to produce the ciphertext output.

-- **functions.h**: This code defines functions and structures necessary for performing the DES (Data Encryption Standard) algorithm, including key generation, initial and final permutations, expansion permutations, and S-Box operations.
+- **functions.h**: This file defines functions and structures necessary for performing the DES (Data Encryption Standard) algorithm, including key generation, initial and final permutations, expansion permutations, and S-Box operations.
 It uses bitwise operations to achieve these cryptographic functions.

 ## Features
 1. Initial and Final Permutations: The plaintext undergoes an initial permutation (IP) and a final permutation (IP inverse) as required by the DES specification.